If you’re just starting on your journey as a holiday let owner, there are so many things to consider...

 By law you are required to have your gas appliances checked every 10-12 months, if these aren’t up to date, then it can be illegal to let the property.

-The quieter months are an ideal time to get your systems checked so that they are ready for winter when they are needed the most and are ready for the year ahead.
+The quieter months, which are considered the end or the beginning of the year are an ideal time to get your systems checked so that they are ready for winter when they are needed the most and are ready for the year ahead.

-With winter months generally being quieter, take time to consider what maintenance work needs doing following a busy holiday season, perhaps some paint touch-ups are needed, even re-decorating a room, or power-washing of the outside areas, or an upgrade of appliances, furniture or bed linen is needed.
+With winter months generally being quieter, take time to consider what maintenance work needs doing following a busy holiday season, perhaps some paint touch-ups are needed or a full repaint, even re-decorating a room, or power-washing of the outside areas.
+Consider an upgrade of appliances, furniture and bed linen is required if worn or tired.

 We’d recommend you get chimneys swept and flues looked at and any servicing required done during the summer, when they are not needed.
 Then they’ll be in perfect working order for your autumn and winter guests to snuggle up and get cosy!

-Ensure you leave an initial supply of logs/fuel, and perhaps a welcome pack on a winter’s evening – some bread, milk, juice or a cake and even some wine will make visitors feel welcome on a dark evening.
-Also ensure you leave instructions for appliances, WIFI code etc all up to date.
+Many of our properties supply guests with a welcome pack, i.e some bread, milk, juice or a cake and even some wine will make visitors feel welcome on a dark winter’s evening.
+It’s always nice to leave the first bag of fuel or wood for the fire/wood burner, and information about where to buy more locally.
+Also ensure you leave instructions for appliances, WIFI code etc is all up to date.

-If anything has changed, ensure you take (or ask us to) some up to date photos, so guests know what they are booking and your property looks refreshed and welcoming.
+Images sell properties!
+If anything has changed, please let us know and we can arrange for some new photos to be taken, so guests know what they are booking and your property looks refreshed and welcoming.